 The Chinese believe that this qi energy can be manipulated in order to create a healthier body, and this is where acupuncture was developed.
 By locating and applying pressure to specific acupuncture points, a person’s qi can be altered for the better, thus making them emotionally and physically better off.

-Acupuncture’s Arrival to America
+Acupuncture’s Arrival in America

 Although there is no exact date as to when acupuncture was first practiced in the United States, Chinese doctors began immigrating to America as early as the 1800s.
 However, it was not legalized and accepted as a form of pain treatment until the 1970s.
 In 1972, the first legal acupuncture center in the US was established.
 In 1973, the IRS allowed acupuncture to be deducted as a medical expense.

 It was also in 1972 that President Richard Nixon’s Secretary of State, Henry A. Kissinger, traveled to China, bringing New York Times journalist, James Reston, with him.
 During their trip, Reston became extremely ill and ended up in a hospital in China where an appendectomy was performed on him.
-To alleviate his pain afterwards, the doctors used acupuncture.
+To alleviate his pain afterward, the doctors used acupuncture.

 Amazed by the pain relief he experienced as a result of acupuncture treatments, James Reston wrote an entire piece on the hospitalization and the unbelievable acupuncture he received, and it was published in the New York Times.
 For many Americans, this was the first time ever hearing about acupuncture and its incredible results.

-Today, licensed acupuncturists focus more on trigger points that are used to stop pain and heal the body rather than regulating the body’s “qi” like the ancient Chinese once did.
+Today, licensed acupuncturists focus more on trigger points that are used to stop the pain and heal the body rather than regulating the body’s “qi” like the ancient Chinese once did.
 Acupuncture is a multi-billion dollar industry, with roughly 40 million adults receiving treatment annually.
-If you are suffering with digestive, respiratory, neurological, or muscular conditions, or pain, acupuncture could be a beneficial treatment for you.
+If you are suffering from digestive, respiratory, neurological, or muscular conditions, or pain, acupuncture could be a beneficial treatment for you.

 Make an appointment for acupuncture at one of our offices near you: